Arpenaboyina/BootStrap_Task/README.md

 ## Live Preview

+- View the deployed site here: **https://quiet-brioche-656642.netlify.app/**
-Open `index.html` in any modern web browser to view the site locally.
+- Or open `index.html` in any modern web browser to view the site locally.
 No installation or server setup is required.

 ## Technologies Used